 Questions and Answers: Application of the UCITS Directive

-- Guidelines on sound remuneration policies under the UCITS Directive and AIFMD (UCITS policies)
+- Guidelines on sound remuneration policies under the UCITS Directive (UCITS policies)

 - Guidelines on risk measurement and the calculation of global exposure for certain types of structured UCITS